AdlerVaz/Discord-Js/ClockChannel/README.md

   </a>
 </div>

-### If you are you need support on the codes feel free to join the support server!
+### If you support on the codes feel free to join the support server!

 So I guess I'll try to post at least one code a day related to Discord Bot.
 So follow up and hope you guys like it ..